pzemtsov/pzemtsov.github.io/_posts/2014-11-24-how-cache-affects-demultiplexing-of-e1.md

 The Sandy Bridge processor has three levels of cache:

-- Level 1 (L1) cache  has a size of 32K bytes per core and a latency of 4 CPU cycles (this is a time required to read a value in case of a cache hit)
+- Level 1 (L1) cache  has a size of 32K bytes per core and a latency of 4 CPU cycles (this is a time required to read a value in case of a cache miss)
 - Level 2 (L2) cache has a size of 256K bytes per core and a latency of 11 CPU cycles
 - Level 3 (L3) cache is shared between all the cores and has a size of 20M bytes and a latency of 30-40 cycles.